 Awarded annually to a top student.
 The object of the award is to recognise and encourage students to pursue with excellence, determination, and proficiency any of the BA majors taught through Te Kawa a Māui.
 The final selection for the award will be made by the staff of Te Kawa a Māui, and presented at the December Toihuarewa graduation ceremony.

 These awards are open to full-time Māori and Pacific Island students enrolling in postgraduate or first- or second-year study.
 A students academic record and financial hardship are considered.
-For more information see the Tūmau Awards page on the Victoria website.
+For more information see the Tūmau Awards page on the University website.